Last updated on July 9th, 2020 at 10:13 am

 Hi there!
-Thanks for landing here, I am one among millions of Google Local Guides contributing together to make your navigation more easier and convenient.
+Thanks for landing here, I am one among millions of Google Local Guides contributing together to make your navigation easier and convenient.

 I have written about how I started contributing to Google Maps, how it felt like in initial days and what inspired me to do better and about the Summit in this post: Google Local Guides – National Summit 2017 Nepal.
 You might be interested to read! 😀

-It was in Local Guides Summit that I came to learn about Google Street View app, 360 photos and videos.
-In that summit, discussions were about how to take better 360 photos, different aspects about it, trusted street view photographers in Nepal and so on.
+It was in the Local Guides Summit that I came to learn about Google Street View app, 360 photos and videos.
+In that summit, discussions were about how to take better 360 photos, different aspects about it, trusted street-view photographers in Nepal and so on.

 It took quite a lot of time to complete all the dots.
-I learned that camera should be held at the position of head and moved across different directions and sideways so that all the views are captured.
+I learned that camera should be held at the position of the head and moved across different directions and sideways so that all the views are captured.
 The app would later stitch the different images combining to form a single image!
-This is supercool part of the app.
+This is a super cool part of the app.

 Below is my first 360 photo captured through Street View app, which is published on Google Maps.
 It was on June 10, 2017.